bjboyd02/sensibility-testbed/README.md

    - starts new thread (Android `Service`s don't run in their own thread a priori)
    - calls its native method which is defined in `interpreter.c`
  - **Application** - `com.sensibility_testbed.SensibilityApplication`
-   - Workaround to provide a static reference of the application context to Sensor Service Facades
+   - workaround to provide a static reference of the application context to Sensor Service Facades
  - **Android Manifest** - `AndroidManifest.xml`
    - defines above components and required permissions
  - **Sensor Service Facades** -  `com.snakei.SensorService`, `com.snakei.LocationService`, `com.snakei.MediaService`,  `com.snakei.MiscInfoService`, `com.snakei.OutputService`
-   - Facades for Android resource access, i.e. sensors, location providers, media components and miscellaneous device information
+   - provide fFacades for Android resource access, i.e. sensors, location providers, media components and miscellaneous device information
    - made available to native code via JNI calls to functions that return either simple data types or String serialized JSON Objects
    - *currently access the application context using a static call to `SensibilityApplication`*
-   - *these aren't Android Services, asthey do not implement `android.app.Service`, but we call them Service because they run in the background*
+   - *these aren't Android Services, as they do not implement `android.app.Service`, but we call them Service because they run in the background*

 ### Native Code